aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to CSV or Online App" h2="Export DOCX to CSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOCX to CSV conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to CSV.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement for many applications.
+For example, you may need to convert a DOCX file to CSV format for further processing.
+CSV is a widely used format for data exchange and storage, and it is supported by many applications.

+<h2>How Aspose.Total Helps for DOCX to CSV Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets, images and other file formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOCX to CSV.

+Using Aspose.Words for C++, you can export DOCX to HTML.
+This API provides a feature-rich, powerful and easy to use document manipulation and conversion API.
+It supports a wide range of document formats, including DOCX, HTML, PDF, EPUB, XPS, ODT, OTT, RTF, TXT, MHTML, XML, WordML, and many more.

+Once you have exported the DOCX file to HTML, you can use Aspose.Cells for C++ to convert HTML to CSV.
+This API provides a comprehensive set of features for working with spreadsheets, including creating, editing, formatting, and converting spreadsheets.
+It supports a wide range of spreadsheet formats, including CSV, XLSX, XLS, ODS, HTML, PDF, and many more.

+By using Aspose.Total for C++, you can easily include DOCX to CSV conversion feature within your C++ applications.
+It is a cost-effective solution that provides a comprehensive set of APIs for working with documents, spreadsheets, images and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}